 Continuing education credits

-5 LU Hours have been applied for; 4 ethics credits
+5 LU Hours; 4 ethics credits

 This foundational session consists of four components: